tdauth/warcraft-iii-wishlist/README.md

 * Let raw code object IDs like `'hfot'` be longer than 4 letters to make them more expressive: `'footman'`.
 * Show some warning when removing used assets in World Editor.
 Check if icons, models etc. are used in object data, UI data etc. and warn the user before moving it.
 * Add World Editor action to list unused assets by checking object data, UI data etc.
+* Add integrated native syntax highlighting, auto completion for trigger scripts including all scripting languages like JASS, vJass, LUA etc. like the external tool [TESH](https://www.hiveworkshop.com/threads/a-new-tesh-syntax-highlighter-for-warcraft-3.246081/).
+The auto completion should always use the actual used common.j, common.ai and Blizzard.j scripts which are used in the map.
+For example, if the map has imported those files, it should use them instead of the ones by Warcraft III itself.
 * Support multiple game versions by version checks at runtime:

 ```jass